softfish/lmailchimp-api/README.md

 ```
 LMAILCHIMP_API_KEY=[your-api-key]
 ```
+## Assumption

+These APIs are build and tested internally.
+If you are intended to use and open for external sources, please make sure to handle the CORS on the main Laravel app.
+E.g. create a controller to use the MailChimpApiService class directly.

+However there are some additional package you might want to install to handle the CORS e.g.  barryvdh/laravel-cors

 ## API Manual

 Below are the information on how you can use for the API methods.
 I have included some request samples for each API.